-Nick Comeau did a breakdown of his Howl’s Moving Castle Living Room environment and shared a handful of useful tips on creating wood, glass and tile materials with Substance tools and lighting in Marmoset Toolbag.
+Nick Comeau did a breakdown of his scene and shared a handful of useful tips on creating wood, glass and tile materials and lighting in Marmoset Toolbag.

 I’d like to start by thanking everyone at 80 Level for this opportunity!
 My name is Nick Comeau, and I’m currently an Environment Artist at Raven Software working on Call of Duty.
 I started at Raven a little over 3 years ago, and have worked on CoD: Modern Warfare Remastered, CoD: WWII and CoD: Black Ops 4 during my time so far.
 Before coming to Raven, I went to Champlain College in Burlington, VT, and studied Game Art and Animation.